Daryl Doran

-Daryl Doran (born March 29, 1963) is a U.S. indoor soccer player.
+Daryl Doran (born March 29, 1963) is a U.S. former indoor soccer player.
 His 827 games are the most of any player in American professional indoor soccer history.
-Doran previously coached the St. Louis Ambush in the Major Arena Soccer League from 2013–2015.
+Doran previously coached the St. Louis Ambush in the Major Arena Soccer League from 2013 to 2015.

 High school and college

 Doran grew up in Saint Louis, Missouri, where he attended Christian Brothers College High School from 1977 to 1980.
 He was a four-year starter with the school's Varsity soccer team, finishing his career with 35 goals and 31 assists.
 He was named All-State three times and named Parade All-American twice.
 The local St. Louis Steamers of the Major Indoor Soccer League (MISL) drafted Doran when he was in high school, but he declined the offer, and instead graduated and matriculated at St. Louis University.
 In December 1980, he was also selected by the Tampa Bay Rowdies in the second round of the North American Soccer League draft.
 The Steamers again drafted Doran during his freshman year of college.
 This time, he left college and turned professional.